tkuo-tkuo/DeepMutationOperators/README.md

 The objective is to provide a tool for mutation testing on Deep Learning system.
 In this repository, 8 source-level mutation operators and 8 model level mutation operators will be implemented.

 The concept of these mutation operators is introduced in the paper, <b> DeepMutation: Mutation Testing of Deep Learning Systems </b>, where the link is attached in references.
-However, coding implementations of each mutation operators are not explicitly explained.
-In this repository, we clarify the vague part and document how each mutation operators are actually implemented, aiming to present a convenient tool for mutation testing on Deep Learning system.
+However, the coding implementation of each mutation operator is not explicitly explained.
+In this repository, we clarify the vague part and document how each mutation operator is actually implemented, aiming to present a convenient tool for mutation testing on Deep Learning system.

 Source-level mutation operators